 Thornton applies a holistic approach to education, looking at the whole child.
 The SEND team provide social groups and pastoral care as required based on referrals from staff and/or parents.
 Where needed referrals to outside agencies such as 'Forward Thinking Birmingham' are made so that our children can access suitable mental health resources.
-The school also works with an agency called Malachi, who support identified families to improve emotional well being.

 Please refer to whole school policies regarding PSHE and School Councillors for further information about children’s well-being please see the school’s website.

 What specialised services and expertise are available at or accessed by the school?

 We are able to access a range of resources via outside agencies which include:

 Physical Difficulties Support Service,

 Sensory Support – Visual Impairment Teachers and Hearing Impairment Teachers,

 What training are the staff supporting children and young people with SEND had/having?